 All of the men appeared to have acquired the blood-borne virus separately through a religious ritual that involves inflicting wounds on oneself using rods or whipping blades as an expression of faith in some Shia Islamic and Catholic communities.

 One of the men even recalled the blades being soaked in a bucket of an antiseptic solution along with the blades used by other men.
-While you might assume this would be enough to sterilize the equipment, the virus survived and was passed on to other men who proceeded to open wounds with the blade
+While you might assume this would be enough to sterilize the equipment, the virus was still active and was passed on to other men who proceeded to open wounds with the blade

 “It is likely that either sharing blood-stained blades, reusing personal equipment after inadequate cleaning with a shared disinfectant, contact of infected blood with open wounds, or contact with infected medical equipment resulted in HTLV-1 transmission,” the study authors write.